rodrigoboni/MasterCodeInterview/README.md

     - To solve this problem the hash function implementations has an algorithm for collision resolution, usually applying the separated chaining or open addressing methods
       - Separate chaining: consists in build a linked list with key-value for each array index, allowing to retrieve a value by it's key in O(1) time complexity
       - Open addressing: https://en.wikipedia.org/wiki/Open_addressing
 - Implementations examples in package [src/dataStructures/hashtables](src/dataStructures/hashtables)
+- Important tips:
+  - Unordered data structure
+  - Slow key iteration (if needed to grab all the keys)
+  - Has the tradeoff of using more memory (space complexity O(n))
+  - Usually applied to improve time complexity from quadratic O(n^2) to linear O(n), due to reduce nested loop to only one loop, for example

 ## Algorithms
 - Sequence of steps / instructions to execute some task and get some results